CONTACT OUR LAWYERS

 Employers can have a tough time navigating all the rules and regulations they have to obey, but employees have an even tougher time when their employers treat them unfairly.
 Both federal and state employment laws are in place to protect workers’ rights.
 The experienced employment law attorneys at Norman Yatooma and Associates are also here to fight for workers.

 The discrimination attorneys at Norman Yatooma and Associates understand that people are happier and more productive in a safe and comfortable work environment.
 Discrimination in the workplace not only can stop you from advancing in your career but it can spill over and negatively impact your home life and mental health.
-Our discrimination and harassment lawyers will take the time to listen to you; they will work with you to identify what employer or co-worker behavior is against the law.
-We file discrimination claims with state agencies and with the federal Equal Employment and Opportunity Commission.
-And our attorneys will fight for you in administrative hearings and in court.
+Our discrimination and harassment attorneys will take the time to listen to you; and they will work with you to identify which employer or co-worker behavior is against the law.
+We file discrimination claims with state agencies and with the Equal Employment and Opportunity Commission of the federal government.
+In addition, our attorneys will fight for you in administrative hearings and in court.
 But we recognize that oftentimes a settlement is the best solution; we will help you understand when a settlement can compel an employer to change its behavior and discriminatory practices.

 Employers and employees often have sensitive needs that can only be addressed in the employment contract.
 Employment contracts define the work relationship and the obligations and duties of each party.
 You may find yourself working in an industry where competition between companies is fierce.
-And so navigating the workplace becomes ever so complicated.
-In such industries, it is not unusual for employers to restrict the activities and mobility of its employees.
+In these employment situations, navigating the workplace becomes ever so complicated.
+In such industries, it is not unusual for employers to restrict the activities and mobility of their employees.
 Non-compete and confidentiality clauses are meant to protect the employer.
-Conversely, sometimes as inducement employers will agree to provide employees additional rights or benefits.
+Conversely, sometimes as inducement, employers will agree to provide employees additional rights or benefits.

 An attorney can help you understand and protect your rights in an employment contract.
 Our expert contract and employment attorneys analyze these clauses and agreements; they can inform you how these agreements affect your job, your personal life, and your ability to find other employment.
 Our contract lawyers can also represent you in negotiations with your potential employer.
-The attorneys at Norman Yatooma and Associates take the time to understand our clients’ interests as well as the needs of the employer.
+The attorneys at Norman Yatooma and Associates take the time to understand our clients’ interests as well as the needs of their employers.
 Our attorneys are tough negotiators.
-We listen to what terms are most important to you and we look for mutually beneficial solutions that get the clients what you need while also building a positive relationship with your employer.
+We listen for the terms that are most important to you and we look for mutually beneficial solutions that obtain what you need while also building a positive relationship with your employer.

 Each case is unique.
 Each client’s goals and needs are different.
 Our attorneys focus on solutions that work for you and your situation.
 Norman Yatooma and Associates strive to bring justice to its clients.
 To discuss your employment matter with a seasoned employment attorney, please call our Norman Yatooma and Associates or submit an online case review form.